Role: Product Designer

 Google Drive controls a huge market share of cloud storage due to their inexpensive data plans, integrated email, and document creation.
 Google Drive is not geared towards displaying files.
 Users cannot add links as items/objects.
 Users cannot use tags, colors, or any file managing that optimizes your ability

-Dropmark is a visual file and link cloud storage.
-The amount of storage space you can buy is not a good deal comparatively to Google in size and price.
+Dropmark is a visual file and link storage site similar to google drive.
+The amount of storage space you can buy is poor value compared to Google Drive.
 File organization and collaboration is a key to their brand's usefulness.
 The user can upload links and treat them like an item.
-Dropmark's paid plan provides a feature that let's users view view their files & links in different layouts, as well as annotating and other collaborative features.
+Dropmark's paid plan provides a feature that lets users view their files & links in different layouts, as well as annotating and other collaborative features.